Binary, Docker, and Source Installation Guide

 - Install Hummingbot

-After installing Hummingbot from source, see Start Hummingbot from source for instructions on how to start and run Hummingbot from source.
+After installing Hummingbot from source, see Launch Hummingbot from source for instructions on starting and running Hummingbot from source.